dgcorredorr/thales-test/README.md

 ## Spring Boot Backend Service

 The Spring Boot backend service provides the RESTful APIs for managing employees.

+### Development Server

+To start the development server, run `mvn spring-boot:run -Pdev` from the `backend` directory.
+The application will be accessible at `http://localhost:8080`.

 ### Building the Application